venator-ir/CertutilCacheParser/README.md

 ## Automatic Downloads

 If no YARA executable is specified, the tool automatically downloads the latest supported Windows x64 YARA release.
 If no rules directory is specified, the tool automatically downloads the latest YARA Forge Core rules.
 Both are cached locally and reused on future executions.

 ---

-## Workflow

-1. Locate CryptnetUrlCache artifacts.
-2. Parse metadata files.
-3. Match metadata with cached content.
-4. Calculate file hashes.
-5. Detect file type.
-6. Optionally scan files using YARA.
-7. Export results to CSV.

----